Image credit: iStock

 Sometimes the little guy has to stand up and fight for what’s right, and Willow is that guy.
-A gentle farmer with limited magical abilities, he is shocked one day when he finds a baby floating down the river near his home.
-But this is no ordinary baby: she could be the one prophesied to bring the downfall of the evil queen.
+A gentle farmer with limited magical abilities, he is shocked when he finds a baby floating down the river near his home one day.
+But this is no ordinary baby: she could be the one prophesied to bring about the downfall of the evil queen.
 With a story by George Lucas, Willow has the adventure of Star Wars, but is set in a magical kingdom rather than outer space.

 Lessons Learned: Taking responsibility, friendship, keeping promises, courage, teamwork.

 3. E.T.: The Extra-Terrestrial (1982)

 Steven Spielberg puts an intergalactic spin on the standard, “He followed me home, Mum.
 Can I keep him?”
 In a story that has often been alluded to or outright copied, a young boy named Elliot discovers an extra-terrestrial is living in the woods near his house.
 He befriends the alien, and lures him back home with a trail of Reese’s Pieces candies.
 Can Elliot keep E.T. hidden from his mum as well as the government forces trying to capture him